xzk1990314/RBUD/README.md

 it is for extracting the species annotation.(species_annotation.pl)

 	> perl species_annotation.pl
-Note: In this process, you could obtain the species taxnomy annotation information of all microorganisms, including Phylum, Class, Order, Family, Genus, Species.
+Note: In this process, you could obtain the species taxnomy annotation information of all microorganisms, including Phylum, Class, Order, Family, Genus, Species.(species annotation)

 ### **2.2.4 create binary of reference genome for functional dataset**